The Phrygian mode

-In the step by step advanced course we play this exercise in all 12 keys and push the BPM.
+In the step by step guitar courses, we play this exercise in all 12 keys and push the BPM.

 Your final exercise takes the Phrygian mode and runs it through the cycle of 4th, finding the closest shape possible.

-The full pattern reads:
+The full pattern flows like this:

 A Phrygian – Em shape, D Phrygian – Am shape, G Phrygian – Dm shape, C Phrygian – Gm shape, F Phrygian – Cm shape.